 What are the characteristics of great demonstration speeches?

 In a nutshell, a good demonstration speech teaches.
-It's a variation of the informative speech with in-built visual aids.
-The audience, through listening, watching or participating, learns something new.
+It's a variation of an informative speech with in-built visual aids.
+Your audience, through listening, watching or participating, learns something new.

 As their guide, you will take them through a process of 'show and tell' covering each step from set-up to finish.
 Think of it as a 'how-to' speech.

-It's much, much harder to persuade an unwilling or bored audience that you have anything interesting to say or show.
+It's much, much harder to persuade a bored audience that you have anything interesting to say or show!

 Put yourself in their shoes.
-If you were them, what angle would make your topic appeal?
+If you were them, what angle would make your topic appealing?

 If the answer is 'YES' you can go ahead.